lithnet/ad-password-protection/README.md

 ![](https://lithnet.github.io/images/lppad.png)

-Lithnet Password Protection for Active Directory (LPPAD) enhances the options available to an organization wanting to ensure that all their Active Directory accounts have strong passwords.
+Lithnet Password Protection for Active Directory (LPP) enhances the options available to an organization wanting to ensure that all their Active Directory accounts have strong passwords.

-We're firm believers that good password hygeine is essential in every organization, and it should not be a premium that you pay extra for.
+LPPAD is a module that you install on your Active Directory servers uses a [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) to inspect passwords as users attempt to change them.
+Using group policy, you customize the types of checks you want to perform on those passwords and they are either rejected, or approved, and committed to the directory.

+LPPAD gives you the ability to take control of what a good password means to you.
+Whether you want to adopt the 2018 NIST password recommendations in part, or in full, it provides a rich set of group policy-based controls that allow you to enable any combination of the following checks on attempted password changes.

+* **Block compromised passwords from being used**.
+We've made it super easy to import the HIBP data set, but you can also import any plain-text passwords or NTLM hashes that you can get your hands on.
+* **Block passwords based on certain words**.
+Adding a banned word prevents it from being used as the base of a password.
+For example, adding the word 'password' to the banned word store, prevents not only the use of that word itself, but common variants such as 'P@ssw0rd', 'pa55word!' and 'password123456!'.
+LPPAD is aware of common character substitutions and weak obfuscations and prevents their use through a normalization process.
+* **Define complexity policies based on length**.
+For example, you can require number, symbol, upper and lower for passwords less than 13 characters, but have no special requirements for passwords 13 characters or longer.
+Reward length, with less complexity.
+* **Regular expression-based policies**.
+If regular expressions are your thing, you can define a regular expression that the password must match (or not match).
+* **Points-based complexity**.
+Assign points for the use of certain characters and categories and set a minimum point threshold a password must meet.

+It also includes the ability to audit your users' existing passwords against the comrpomised password list.
+You'll be able to find the weak and known compromised passwords, and force those users to change their password.

-## Features
+## Additional features
-* Evaluates user password changes using an Active Directory [password filter](https://docs.microsoft.com/en-us/windows/desktop/secmgmt/password-filters) module
-* Supports checking passwords against a breached password list
-* Supports checking for passwords based on banned words
-* Checks common character substitutions (eg P@ssw0rd is normalized to password before being checked against the banned word store)
-* Supports custom complexity password rules
-  * Minimum password length
-  * Length-based complexity rules (allow longer passwords to be less complex)
-  * Points-based complexity rules
-  * Regular expression matching
-* Full PowerShell support
+* Full PowerShell support which is used to;
-  * Managing the breached password and banned word stores.
-Add your own banned words and known breached passwords, as well as use popular databases such as the haveibeenpwned downloadable password list
+  * Manage the compromised password and banned word stores.
+Add your own banned words and compromised passwords, as well as use popular databases such as the haveibeenpwned.com downloadable password list
-  * Testing passwords and existing hashes against the store
+  * Test passwords and existing hashes against the compromised store
-  * Test your user's current passwords in AD against the banned password store
+  * Check to see if your user's current passwords in AD are found in the compromised password store
 * Passwords never leave the domain controller
 * Designed for large environments where high performance is required
 * Creates detailed event logs